How License Points and Tickets Affect Your Car Insurance Rates

 How Much Do Tickets Raise Your Insurance Rates?

 The financial impact of a traffic ticket varies significantly by violation type, your state, and your insurance carrier.
-Here's a breakdown of average rate increases based on recent data:
+Here's a breakdown of average rate increases based on the latest available data for 2026:

 Violation Type Average Premium Increase Estimated Annual Cost Added

-Driving on suspended license Up to 195%+ Varies by state
+Driving on a suspended license 62–90%+ Varies by state

 Pincher's Pro Tip

 Shop around immediately after a ticket.
 Not all insurers penalize violations equally.
-Some carriers like National General have shown surcharges as low as 5% for a single speeding ticket, while others charge 20% or more.
-Comparing quotes right after a violation — before renewal — can save you hundreds.
+State Farm, for example, averages just a 9% increase for a first speeding ticket, while other carriers charge 25–35% or more.
+Comparing quotes right after a violation — before your renewal — can save you hundreds of dollars annually.

-If you've been in an at-fault crash, be sure to read our detailed guide on how an accident affects your car insurance for a full breakdown of what to expect at renewal.
+If you've been in an at-fault crash, check out our guide on how much insurance goes up after an accident for a full breakdown of what to expect at renewal.
+You can also read more about insurance rates after a speeding ticket to compare specific carrier surcharges.

 Farmers logo